alexrudnick/dissertation/BURNDOWN.md

 # fairly done things

   * DONE maybe rerun the experiments from the baseline chapter so we know that the results are comparable; we're using explicit lists of top words now.

+## baseline done things
+  * DONE make sure results reported in baseline" chapter are generated on the same test sets and same process as "monolingual"
+  * DONE do we need to rerun es-en and en-es for that reason? probably?

 ## monolingual done things
   * DONE run experiments for brown clusters AND syntactic features at once